The band was founded in 2016 and focuses on Weddings and Functions.

 I have been involved in a couple of bands before, my claim to fame being on stage at the Waterfront Hall on two occasions!
 I am also currently the lead violinist of the Girona community Orchestra.

-I am a private violin tutor, working out of "The Music Loft" in Ballymoney, I find this very rewarding.
+I am a private violin tutor at "The Music Loft" in Ballymoney, I find this very rewarding.

 Jim Cuthbertson - Drums